staten-island-tech/hackathon-fall-anthony/Coding_Diary.md

         pygame.draw.circle(screen, WHITE, (self.x, self.y), int(self.progress))
 ```

-- What was ChatGPT's solution or suggestion?
+- What was AI's solution or suggestion?
-  - ChatGPT separated the code into different classes/modules for better organization.
+  - AI separated the code into different classes/modules for better organization.
 - How did it differ from your original approach?
   - I originally planned to put everything into one file, but I then realized that the code would look very overwhelming and difficult to read.